 Words can't express how excited I am about the Q&A session I had with Chris Kresser recently.
 Many of you may be familiar with Chris's work over at The Healthy Skeptic where he writes about important topics like heart disease and cholesterol, depression, thyroid disorders, diabesity (diabetes + obesity) and many more.
 I decided to ask Chris some questions since he has just recently released his highly anticipated program entitled “The Healthy Baby Code.”
 This complete at-home, online study course on how to optimally nourish a prenatal and breastfeeding mom and baby will quickly become a must-have and go-to resource for all moms-to-be out there.
 I know for certain that I will recommend his program to ALL of my clients and friends who are looking to become pregnant and will be following it myself if I choose to have children one day, that's how much I trust Chris's work and advice.

 What motivated you to create The Healthy Baby Code?

 Two things, primarily.
 First, a couple years ago my wife and I decided we were ready to have a baby.
-But like many others, we difficulty conceiving.
+But like many others, we had difficulty conceiving.
 We tried a few different things, but months passed and we still hadn’t conceived.

 So, being the research nerd that I am, I dove into the scientific literature, talked with specialists in the field and generally learned as much as I possibly could about proper nutrition for fertility.
 Both of us work in the “holistic health” field, so we had a bias toward finding a natural solution – or at least trying to before we moved on to assisted reproductive technology.